JesusAcuna/Web-scraping-on-the-Amazon-Website/README.md

 ### 5.6.
 Table3 information

-The code is similar to the second part of the point 8.
-Table1 information, but this is anohter table located by the second table.
+The code is similar to the second part of the point 5.4.[Table1 information](#54-table1-information), but this is anohter table located by the second table.

     def Table3():
         FeatureTable3List=[]